Spring 2023 Courses

 Prerequisites: None.

-traditions, as most other regions of the country do.
-This course is cross-listed with RELS 441.
+psychology, philosophy, and cognitive science.
+Interrogation of the nature and epistemological status of experience.
+Numerous case studies, including sustained attention to Sufism, the Islamic mystical tradition.
+This course is cross-listed with RELS 458.
 Students taking the 300-level version of this course will complete a guided research project, identifying and mastering the range of scholarly positions on a theme, critical issue, or essential primary text, and will produce a technically sound research paper.
-The course can only be taken once and cannot be repeated at the other level.
+The course can only be taken once and cannot be repeated at the 400 level.

 Restrictions: Sophomore standing required.